Dx724/Lightfield/README.md

 8. Connect the motor driver's VCC and PWR input pins to a 5V source (with common ground between that source and the ESP32).

 __Servo Motor__

+_Note that sufficiently long wires (on the order of two popsicle stick lengths) should be used to connect the servo motor and the RGB LED to the ESP32 so as to allow connections to remain intact at the furthest extent of the movement range._
 1. Connect the servo's VCC line to a 5V source.
 2. Connect the servo's GND line to that source's GND (common with the ESP32's supply).
 3. Connect the servo's Signal line to GPIO 15 on the ESP32.

+__RGB LED__

+_Note that a common anode RGB LED was used.
+See [Common Cathode LEDs](#common-cathode-leds) below for common cathode LED usage instructions._
+1. Connect the common anode to a 3.3V supply.
+2. Connect the red LED cathode to GPIO 33 through a 220 Ω resistor.
+3. Connect the green LED cathode to GPIO 32 through a 220 Ω resistor.
+4. Connect the blue LED cathode to GPIO 4 through a 220 Ω resistor.